Zaptos27/Numerical_methods_project/README.md

 # Numerical_methods_project

 A project for a group, for the course Numerical Methods in Physics (NFYB14002U) 2021-2022, on KU. <br>
-The chosen project is Stokes flow (Incompressible flow of Newtonian fluids).
+The chosen project is Stokes flow (Incompressible flow of Newtonian fluids). <br>
 $$ a^2 $$

 μ∇<sup>2</sup> **u** = ∇p <br>